steve9000gi/CompareCases/README.txt

-README file for CompareCases version 122
+README file for CompareCases development build 123 2011/06/29
-2011/06/24

 Written by Steve Chall (stevec@renci.org), RENCI@Duke (www.renci.org)
 in collaboration with and based on the work of: